tmya/digital-signage/README.md

 In this case, You can choose two options.

 - You should execution powershell via command prompt with execution policy option.
 (Includes bat file in this project.)
 - You should change execution policy after escalate to administrator in PowerShell commands.
+(You'll take some security concerns.)

 For more information, see [Set-ExecutionPolicy : Microsoft](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6)